 There are quite a few self-hosted services or applications that I have found absolutely stunning, remarkable, or profoundly well-made that I simply don’t (currently) have a need for, and very much wish I did.

-Here’s a sampling of software, free from the constraints and controls of paying a cloud vendor (remember: if the service is “free” you yourself are the product they’re selling to someone else), and how they can be used.
+Here’s a sampling of software, free from the constraints and controls of paying a cloud vendor (remember: if you don’t have to pay for a service a large company provides, you yourself are the product they’re selling to someone else), and how they can be used.

 Non-profit and community organizations may also find a lot of value with these applications, and the many other like alternatives to traditional, cloud-hosted software suites.